Jazzy1806/Branching/README.md

 * 'git branch' - shows which branch you're in
 * 'git branch newBranch' - creates a new branch in the repository called "newBranch"
 * 'git checkout newBranch'- switches to allow you to work from newBranch
+* 'git checkout -b otherBranch' - switch to branch "otherBranch", creating it if it doesn't exist